 Bring a large pot of water to boil.
-Slice the brussels sprouts in half and blanch them in the boiling water just until the leaves are vibrant green (approx. 5 minutes).
+Slice the Brussels sprouts in half and blanch them in the boiling water just until the leaves are vibrant green (approx. 5 minutes).
 Strain them immediately and cool with cold water.
-Dry throroghly.
+Dry thoroughly & set aside.

 To toast the almonds, lay them on a piece of foil and bake them at 400 degrees for 5-7 minutes.
 Keep a close eye on them, they burn very quickly!

 In a large bowl, mix the Brussel sprouts (you may need to pull them apart a bit if the leaves didn’t separtate enough when boiled), cranberries, nutes and just enough vinaigrette to lightly moisten.

 Mound the salad on a plate and top ith the cheese shavings.
 Serve immediately.

 Some salads taste so yummy that they are just as satisfying as a big juicy burger and fries, and there’s a reason for that- most of those salads have just as many calories Big Mac with fries!